 The load balancing algorithm assigns new connections and requests to the backends as equally as possible, while maintaining performance as more backends are introduced.
 In nearly all cases, the load balancing algorithm provides better performance and distribution than traditional round robin and least connections options.

-A single DigitalOcean Load Balancer can be configured to handle multiple protocols and ports.
+You can configure a single DigitalOcean Load Balancer to handle multiple protocols and ports.
 You can control traffic routing with configurable rules that specify the ports and protocols that the load balancer should listen on, as well as the way that it should select and forward requests to the backend servers.

 Because DigitalOcean Load Balancers are network load balancers, not application load balancers, they do not support directing traffic to specific backends based on URLs, cookies, HTTP headers, etc.